ebtownsend/Week4ChallengeNBS/README.md

 ## What Didn't...

-Working out the functionality for the memory buttons was difficult, expecially as there was not clear specification of what these buttons should do.
+Attempting to work out the functionality for the memory buttons was difficult, expecially as there was not clear specification of what these buttons should do / what their desired functionality is.

 ## Possible Improvements

+More clear instructions for desired functionality.